RafaelDM/ProgrammingLanguages_Project-1/README.md

         (enter!
 "Ariadne_thread.rkt")
     ![](https://cdn.discordapp.com/attachments/778436643463364662/784226580049166346/unknown.png)

-* After that you will be inside our proyect, you can use all our functions or go direct to main this will solve the maze that you give, you have to run this command
+* Then you are ready to use the program.
+Now type in the main method to solve the maze that you have

         (main "{Name Of Your Maze}.txt")
-    * If you have a valid Maze you will get the next message
+    * If the maze is valid the next message will be shown

     ![](https://cdn.discordapp.com/attachments/778436643463364662/784236568058527795/unknown.png)

-    * If you have a invalid Maze you will get the next message
+    * Otherwise the next message will appear

     ![](https://cdn.discordapp.com/attachments/778436643463364662/784236686279442472/unknown.png)

-* This is the maze solved
+* Output maze

     ![](https://cdn.discordapp.com/attachments/778436643463364662/784236866256896010/unknown.png)